 Materials: marshmallows, spaghetti, tape, string

-- Divide group into teams of 3-5 people.
+Divide the group into teams of 3-5 people.

 While these are generic games but with a little twist & mindfulness, any organization can turn them into leadership games for workplace development.
 From communication leadership games to strategic leadership games, there’s something for everyone.
-Developing leadership does not necessarily mean spending heavy resources in training, rather making one thing obvious through leadership activities – that leadership is associated with even day-to-day ordinary situations.
+Developing leadership does not necessarily mean spending heavy resources on training, rather making one thing obvious through leadership activities – that leadership is associated with even day-to-day ordinary situations.
 In essence, leadership activity games can be a valuable tool for any organization.